GENERAL COURSE INFORMATION - Lake Meridian Tri

 There will not be an aid station on the bike course for the Super Sprint or Sprint but the Olympic will have one on the bike course at mile 9.
 Super Sprint and Sprint athletes: make sure you bring what you need to fuel and hydrate your ride.

 As the traffic on State Highway 516 (Kent-Kangley Rd) picks up Sunday Morning, the management of the backup of vehicles becomes more dangerous and difficult in the areas west, south, and east of the park.
-For that reason, we have put in place a bike cut-off for Olympic Distance athletes.
+For that reason, we have put in place a Skip-Ahead for Olympic Distance athletes.
 You must complete the first 13 miles of the bike course within 1 hour and 52 minutes.
 This is at the intersection of Auburn Black-Diamond Road and Lake Holm road - also known as the "Kelly Latte's" intersection.
 You will arrive at that intersection at mile 5 for the first time and take a right to do the Lake Holm/Lake Moneysmith loop.
 Your 2nd visit to that intersection at mile 13.5 is when you must be through by 8:52 for men, and by 8:55 for women and relay bikers.
-If you are past the cut-off, you'll be required to turn left and will become a Sprint athlete for the remaining bike and run the 5K instead of the 10K.
+If you arrive after that, you'll be required to turn left and will become a Sprint athlete for the remaining bike and run the 5K instead of the 10K.
 We want to make sure you can finish your day while we still have our volunteers and safety precautions in place to keep you safe and going the right direction.

 REOPENING OF KENT-KANGLEY TO TRAFFIC